Skip to content

 Notes

 The LaTeX source is compiled with the rr-compile-latex command, which can detect dependencies on other files by scanning for \input, \include, \includegraphics, etc. Due to the complexity of LaTeX, the dependency scanning is not perfect.
-You can manually specify dependencies in the LaTeX source with %REPREP input inp_path.
-When inp_path is a relative path, it is interpreted in the same way as the LaTeX compiler would resolve it.
-You can also hide lines from the dependency scanner by adding %REPREP ignore.
+You can manually specify dependencies in the LaTeX source with the following comments:

 Source code in stepup/reprep/api.py